Hungary’s regulatory climate makes it an increasingly challenging place to conduct business.

-Since 2016, multinationals have identified shortages of qualified labor, both white and blue collar, as the largest obstacle to investment in Hungary.
+- Since 2016, multinationals have identified shortages of qualified labor mainly in rural areas, both white- and blue-collar, as the largest obstacle to investment in Hungary.

-- Hungary’s value-added tax (VAT), for most products and services, is 27%, the highest in the EU.
+- Hungary’s value-added tax (VAT) for most products and services is 27%, the highest rate in the EU.

 - Persistent corruption and cronyism continue to influence the public sector.
-The Corruption Perceptions Index (CPI) by Transparency International remained unchanged at 44 Points in 2020 from 44 Points in 2019.
-Hungary has lost 11 points since 2012 and is now regularly listed among the most corrupt EU member states.
-In 2016, the government of Hungary withdrew from the Open Government Partnership (OGP), a transparency-focused international organization, after refusing to address the organization’s concerns about transparency and good governance.
-The government of Hungary also has rejected joining the European Public Prosecutors Office.
+The Corruption Perceptions Index (CPI) by Transparency International slightly decreased from 43 to 42 points in 2022.
+By this measure, Hungary is the most corrupt country in the European Union.
+In 2016, the government withdrew from the Open Government Partnership (OGP), a transparency-focused international organization, after refusing to address the organization’s concerns about transparency and good governance.
+Despite strong pressure from the opposition and public, the Government has not joined the European Public Prosecutors Office.
+Corruption Perceptions Index.

 - EU funding is a large driver of Hungarian GDP growth.
-Based on the recent outcome of the 2021-2027 MFF negotiations, Hungary will be able to apply for more than EUR 52.8 Billion (USD 61.1 Billion) from the central budget during this period, which would mean a 35% increase compared to the previous term’s sum.
+Based on the recent outcome of the 2021-2027 Multi-Financial Framework (MFF) negotiations, Hungary will be able to apply for more than USD 61.1 billion (EUR 52.8 billion) from the central budget over the seven-year term, which would mean a 35% increase compared to the previous term.
+Fitch Ratings